luben/zstd-jni/README.md

         }
     }

 as it is not added by default by Android Studio.
+And then add dependency on the prebuilt android archive (aar):

+    dependencies {
+        implementation "com.github.luben:zstd-jni:VERSION@aar"
+    }

 License
 -------